 The subsidiaries of the Group operate internet platforms under various brand names, where users of the online food ordering platform are referred to restaurants as well as other vendors and provided with on-demand delivery services.
 The Delivery Hero internet platforms are aligned with the demands of local customers, who can choose from a wide range of menu options from restaurants in their neighborhood.
 Orders can be placed by app or via website and are subsequently paid either in cash or via online payment methods.
 Customer orders are fulfilled either by the own delivery fleet consisting of third-party and DH riders or by the partner restaurants on their own.
 Delivery Hero offers its partner restaurants a point of sale system in order for them to immediately view and accept orders made on the platform.
 Furthermore, Delivery Hero offers products and services for restaurants, such as advertising.
-In addition to the online food ordering platforms, the Group also offers own delivery dispatch software.
+In addition to the online food ordering platforms, the Group also offers own delivery services to restaurants without this capability.
+The own delivery fleet is coordinated using proprietary dispatch software.